apollographql/apollo-ios-dev/FORKED-WORKFLOW.md

 After you have made your changes, you can make a commit and then all that is left to do is get your changes pushed to a branch in your `apollo-ios` fork that you can point your `Package.swift` to.

 Our development workflow uses git subtree's to bring all of our different packages into the `apollo-ios-dev` repo for development.
-To assist in running the proper commands to push your code to your `apollo-ios` fork we have provided a basic script that allows you to pass in the pakcage you are pushing to (in this case `apollo-ios`), remote (name or URL), and branch name you would like to push to in your `apollo-ios` fork.
+To assist in running the proper commands to push your code to your `apollo-ios` fork we have provided a basic script that allows you to pass in the package you are pushing to (in this case `apollo-ios`), remote (name or URL), and branch name you would like to push to in your `apollo-ios` fork.

 Run the following command in terminal